-Since WCHS will have Wi-Fi access, students will have to complete an online course where they learn how to be a good digital citizen and earn their DDL or Digital Driver's License.
+Since DSIS will have Wi-Fi access, students will have to complete an online course where they learn how to be a good digital citizen and earn their DDL or Digital Driver's License.
 The DDL is required to access the Wi-Fi on campus.
-Any student may begin the process of completing the course by registering at http://otis.coe.uky.edu/DDL/launch.php.
-Click on "new student" to begin the registration process.
+Any student may begin the process of completing the course by contacting the technology department for updated technology instruction.